 Building a screened-in porch with a roof is much more of an undertaking than a basic concrete or wood platform with a rail.
 It is unlikely you can build such a porch without a building permit from your municipal building code office.
 If you are able to build on an existing concrete slab, this will save you at least $1,000.
 Again, the size of your porch, the quality of materials and whether you hire a contractor will all affect the price.
 The materials for a small porch on an existing concrete slab, 6 feet long and 4 feet wide, supported by beams with a shingle roof should be accomplished for less than $1,000.
 A wrap-around porch with screens and windows can cost up to $30,000.

 The price of prefabricated porch depends on the model, size and shipping.
 A typical prefab porch consists of screened windows and a roof.
-A basic sun porch with a translucent roof that is 6-by-9 feet costs about $6,500.
-A prefabricated shade porch with a solid roof that is 15 feet wide and 24 feet long costs about $24,000.
-Shipping can cost anywhere between $650 to $1000, depending on the distance it is being shipped and the weight of the components.
+A medium-sized prefab porch can cost about $10,000 to $20,000.
+Shipping can cost anywhere between $650 to $1,000, depending on the distance it is being shipped and the weight of the components.
+In some cases, you can get free shipping when the retailer has a sale.
 These are usually designed to be assembled by a homeowner, so if you want someone to put it together for you, you'll have to add the cost of a contractor to your budget, too.

 DIY vs. Contractors